 According to Lambert et al. (2009) and Nielsen et al. (2012), 20% of age 1 is estimated mature and is included in the SSB.
 Therefore, the recruitment in the year after the assessment year influences the SSB already in the following year and very much in the second year.
 Recruitment is highly variable and influences SSB and total-stock biomass (TSB) rapidly because of the short lifespan of the species.
-Consequently, the population dynamics of Norway pout in the North Sea and Skagerrak are very dependent on changes caused by spawning and recruitment variation as well as variation in predation (or other natural) mortality, and less by the fishery (Nielsen et al., 2012; Lambert et al., 2009; Sparholt et al., 2002a, 2002b; Lambert et al., 2009).
+Consequently, the population dynamics of Norway pout in the North Sea and Skagerrak are very dependent on changes caused by spawning and recruitment variation as well as variation in predation (or other natural) mortality, and less by the fishery (Nielsen et al., 2012; Lambert et al., 2009; Sparholt et al., 2002a; 2002b; Lambert et al., 2009).

-The ICES inter-benchmark assessment in spring 2012 (IBPNorwayPout, ICES, 2012c) introduce revised estimates of maturity and natural mortality-at-age used in the Norway pout stock assessment.
+The ICES inter-benchmark assessment in spring 2012 (IBPNorwayPout, ICES, 2012c) introduced revised estimates of maturity and natural mortality-at-age used in the Norway pout stock assessment.
 The background and rationale behind the revision of the natural mortality and maturity parameters is described in the IBPNorwayPout report (ICES, 2012c) and primary literature (e.g. Nielsen et al., 2012; Lambert et al., 2009; ICES, WGSAM 2011)).
-See above conclusions from this in Section 3.6.3.
-A follow up on this analysis is presented in Nielsen (2016; Section 3 in WD1, Annex 3) with the same conclusions.
+See above conclusions from this under Morality.
+A follow up on this analysis is presented in Nielsen (2016, Annex 1, Section 5) with the same conclusions.